BhavikRansubhe/SDL-SPPU-TE-COMP/README.md

 I have uploaded all assignments .java files .
 Use intellij to make separate project for client and server side .
 I have also uploaded writeups in docx format .You need to download to view it .
+Use MAMP OR XAMPP server for assignment 2/3/4 .